rossgk2/Linear-algebra-tensors-manifolds/README.md

 # Linear algebra, tensors, and manifolds

-Per its name, this book covers three topic areas: linear algebra, tensors, and manifolds.
+In accordance with its name, this book covers three topic areas: linear algebra, tensors, and manifolds.
 Within those areas, it achieves a sequence of goals that culminate in a beautiful generalization of the fundamental theorem of calculus:

 * **(Linear algebra).** Give a treatment of the core linear algebra that's most relevant to physics.
 * **(Tensors: multilinearity).** Give a comprehensive understanding of "multilinear elements", or *tensors*, to an extent that enables future study of tensor-intensive physics topics (e.g. general relativity).